squared-studio/risc-v-tests/README.md

 ```

 ### Running Tests in Spike

+To run a specific test on the Spike simulator, provide the relative path to the test file using the `TEST` variable.

 Specify the test file to build using the `TEST` variable and run the `spike` target:
 ```bash